anujeetverma/anujeetverma/README.md

 - 👋 Hi, I’m @AnujeetVerma
 - 👀 I’m interested in :
-- 🌱 I’m currently persuing : B.Tech from IIIT Kalyani && BS Degree in Data Science from IIT Madras,
+- 🌱 I’m currently persuing : B.Tech from IIIT Kalyani && BS Degree in Data Science and business management from IIT Madras,
 - 💞️ I’m looking to collaborate on : Machine learning projects.
 - 📫 How to reach me :
 - 😄 Pronouns: ...